Issue Deep Dive

 How is Swedish gender equality ODA changing?

 Sweden has long been viewed as a global leader for gender equality and gender-focused development.
-Funding for gender-focused projects has increased, from US$2.6 billion in 2017 to US$3 billion in 2019, in line with overall increases in its bilateral allocable ODA.
-Sweden’s gender-related funding dropped by 12% in 2021 compared to 2019, suggesting a regression in gender-related focus.
+However, funding for gender-focused projects has decreased year on year since 2019, suggesting a regression in gender-related focus.

 How is Swedish gender equality ODA allocated?